 The church as a whole, and congregations and members locally, should offer practical support and every encouragement to those who answer the call to foster or adopt.

 Scottish Adoption is a national organisation delivering adoption services in Scotland.
-They work with every aspect of the adoption triangle – adopted children, adopted families and birth families – and tailor services to meet individual need.
+They work with every aspect of the adoption triangle – adopted children, adopted families, and birth families – and tailor services to meet individual need.

 Barnardo's adoption and fostering services

 Your decision to adopt can change the life of a vulnerable child in Scotland.
-Barnardo's welcomes all applicants, regardless of relationship status, sexuality, beliefs or ethnicity.
+Barnardo's welcomes all applicants, regardless of relationship status, sexuality, beliefs, or ethnicity.
 Barnardo's offer training to help new adoptive parents as they step into their roles, and ongoing support after children have been placed, including group meetings organised by social workers.

 Striving Together: celebrating competitiveness in sport

 Competitiveness in sport can draw out the best in people, but can also give rise to other behaviours which may cause concern.
 The Striving Together report (presented to GA 2014) reflects on the place of competitiveness, based on the principles of loving our neighbours and treating others as we would want to be treated.
-The discussion leaflet can be used in group sessions to discuss competitiveness in sport.